 - 4. Click the Trees worksheet tab to make it active. - 5.
-In C10, type Evergreen Total using SUMIF. - 6.
-Click C11 and enter a formula that will sum the quantity in stock for Evergreens in the range F15:F42.
+In C10, type Evergreen Total using SUMIFS. - Click C11 and enter a formula that will sum the quantity in stock for Evergreens in the range F15:F42.
 You should get the same number, 583, as is in B11. - g.
-The AVERAGEIF function is like SUMIF but it finds averages rather than sums.
-For example, do the following to find the average price for the tulips: - Click the Bulbs sheet tab to make that sheet active. - 2.
+The AVERAGEIFS function is like SUMIFS but it finds averages rather than sums.
+For example, do the following to find the average price for the tulips: - 1.
+Click the Bulbs sheet tab to make that sheet active. - 2.
 In A12 type Tulip Average Price. - 3.
-In B12, type =averageif( After you type the left parenthesis, (, Excel provides a screen tip that shows the structure of the AVERAGEIF formula.
+In B12, type =averageifs(After you type the left parenthesis, (, Excel provides a screen tip that shows the structure of the AVERAGEIFS formula.